-If the doctor thinks you have an anal fistula, she’ll ask about your medical history and give you a physical exam.
+If the doctor thinks you have an anal fistula, they'll ask about your medical history and give you a physical exam.

 Some fistulas are easy to spot.
 Others aren’t.
 Sometimes they close on their own, then open back up.
 Your doctor will look for signs of oozing fluid or bleeding.
-She might stick a finger into your anus during the exam.
+The doctor might stick a finger into your anus during the exam.

 There’s no medication to fix the condition, so surgery is used.
 The procedure can usually take place in a doctor’s office or clinic.
 You won’t have to go to the hospital.